 No mass extinction: South American mammal diversity gradually declined well before the EOT

 We analyzed the fossil database (3,384 occurrences distributed in 1,108 species and 529, SI Appendix, Tab S1) genera at the genus and species levels using the process-based Bayesian framework of diversification accounting for varying preservation implemented in PyRate (44).
-Our results do not provide support for any mass extinction event having occurred among South American mammal (SAM) faunas at the EOT.
-Rather, we find that the overall mammal diversity gradually declined from the end of the early Eocene–shortly after the Early Eocene Climate Optimum (45)–to the end of the early Oligocene (33 genera and 72 species lost between 48 and 32 Ma), and then further increased in the late Oligocene (Fig. 1D and SI Appendix, Fig. S8-11).
+Our results do not provide support for any mass extinction event having occurred among SAM faunas at the EOT.
+Rather, we find the overall mammal diversity gradually declined from the end of the early Eocene–shortly after the Early Eocene Climate Optimum (45)–to the end of the early Oligocene (33 genera and 72 species lost between 48 and 32 Ma), and then further increased in the late Oligocene (Fig. 1D and SI Appendix, Fig. S8-11).
 This diversity trajectory results from a significant decrease in origination rate during the early Eocene (Fig 1B and SI Appendix, Fig. S8-11).
 Additionally, we recover a joint significant increase in the pace of origination and extinction (i.e., increased turnover) during the late Eocene, with the extinction rate always being higher than the origination rate (slightly negative net diversification rate; Fig 1B-C and SI Appendix, S8-11).
 Similar diversification patterns are recovered when analyzing the dataset at the genus or species level and the drivers (SI Appendix, Fig. S8-11), after removing singletons (SI Appendix, Fig. S12-13) or disabling several occurrences of the same lineage that co-occur temporally and geographically (SI Appendix, Fig. S14-15).
 Moreover, general trends in diversity and diversification dynamics are conserved when working with occurrences assigned to South American Land Mammal Ages (SALMAs; SI Appendix, Fig. S9 and S11) instead of sub-epochs (see Methods; SI Appendix, Fig. S1-2 and Extended Material and Methods).

 Recently, an analysis of the global Phanerozoic fossil record classified the EOT as the second most intense mass extinction episode (31).
 Despite its unexpectedly high ranking compared to other clearly-identified biodiversity crises (e.g., the Cretaceous-Paleogene mass extinction), drastic extinctions at the EOT are supported by analyses of the European (20) and Asian (24) mammal fossil record.
-Recently, applying a methodological framework similar to ours, Weppe et al. (23) recovered a strong extinction signal among endemic Western European artiodactyls at the EOT.
+Applying a methodological framework similar to ours, Weppe et al. (23) recovered a strong extinction signal among endemic Western European artiodactyls at the EOT.
 Here, our results are not consistent with a mass extinction event among SAMs at the EOT.
 Rather, we highlight a long-term decline in SAM diversity, from the mid-Eocene onward, contrasting with the expected short temporality of a mass extinction crisis.
-To our knowledge, our work is the first to provide quantitative support for such a pattern.
+Our results provide the first quantitative support for such a pattern.
 These differences between South America and other continents could come from the tropical nature of a significant part of the landmass.
 According to Wallace (39), tropical climate stability would act as a buffer for tropical lineages against extinction.
 Also, the isolated condition of the landmass has been proposed as a probable cause explaining the singularity of SAM near-EOT macroevolutionary fate, as it greatly limited the possibilities for immigration events.
 Yet, immigrations were hypothesized to have played a key role in EOT-related extinctions in other parts of the world (3, but see 22).

 Ubiquitous taxonomic – but not functional – turnover among the main mammalian groups across the study period